-You can upgrade a GroupWise 8, GroupWise 2012, or GroupWise 2014 system to GroupWise 18.
+You can upgrade a GroupWise 8, GroupWise 2012, GroupWise 2014, or GroupWise 18 system to a later GroupWise version.

-IMPORTANT: If you need to upgrade from an older GroupWise version, you must upgrade at least to GroupWise 8, and preferably to GroupWise 2012, in order to ensure that your GroupWise data is compatible with the upgrade process that is provided in GroupWise 18.
+IMPORTANT: If you need to upgrade from an older GroupWise version, you must upgrade at least to GroupWise 8, and preferably to GroupWise 2012, in order to ensure that your GroupWise data is compatible with the upgrade process that is provided in GroupWise.